Buddy Lazier: 1991

 Lazier was entered in the No. 19 Lola T90/00-Cosworth DFS for Dale Coyne Racing at the Miller Genuine Draft 200 at the Milwaukee Mile, but Dale Coyne replaced Lazier prior to qualifying.
 At the following race, the Valvoline Grand Prix of Detroit, Lazier returned to Coyne's No. 90 car, now utilizing a Lola T90/00-Cosworth DFS.
-Lazier started in 20th place and finished in 18th place, five laps down.
+Lazier started in twentieth place and finished in eighteenth place, five laps down.
 Lazier returned to the No. 19 car for the Budweiser Grand Prix of Cleveland at Cleveland Burke Lakefront Airport.
-Lazier started in 20th place but recorded his first points-scoring finish of the season with an eleventh-place finish, albeit four laps down.
+Lazier started in twentieth place but recorded his first points-scoring finish of the season with an eleventh-place finish, albeit four laps down.
 After the event, two of the teams that Lazier had driven for in the 1991 season – Hemelgarn Racing and Dale Coyne Racing – formed an alliance, resulting in the team being called Hemelgarn Coyne Racing.
 Lazier drove for the team at the Molson Indy Toronto at Exhibition Place.
-Lazier started in 20th place, but retired after 17 laps due to an engine failure.
+Lazier started in 20th place, but retired after seventeen laps due to an engine failure.

 Lazier drove the same car at the Texaco/Havoline Grand Prix of Denver, where he recorded his best results of the 1991 season.
-Lazier started in 16th place and finished in 9th place, two laps down.
+Lazier started in sixteenth place and finished in ninth place, two laps down.
 Lazier moved to Walker Racing, driving the No. 10 Lola T90/00-Cosworth DFS at the Pioneer Electronics 200 at Mid-Ohio Sports Car Course.
-Lazier started in 17th place but did not complete a single lap due to an electrical issue.
+Lazier started in seventeenth place but did not complete a single lap due to an electrical issue.
 Lazier returned to Coyne's No. 90 car at the Texaco/Havoline 200 at Road America.
-Lazier started in 19th place but again did not complete a single lap due to an electrical issue.
+Lazier started in nineteenth place but again did not complete a single lap due to an electrical issue.
 Lazier then competed in the season-ending Toyota Monterey Grand Prix at Laguna Seca for Hemelgarn Coyne Racing in No. 39 Lola T90/00-Cosworth DFS.
 Lazier started in 21st place but retired after 41 laps due to an engine failure.
 Lazier finished in 22nd place in the final championship standings with 6 points.